Bulk Upload WooCommerce Product Photos from Your Phone

 Here is what you need for a basic product photography setup that costs under $50:

-- A white backdrop — a large sheet of white poster board or foam core, curved against a wall to create a seamless background
+- A white backdrop: a large sheet of white poster board or foam core, curved against a wall for a continuous background

-- A phone tripod — eliminates camera shake and ensures consistent framing between shots
+- A phone tripod to eliminate camera shake and ensure consistent framing between shots

 With this setup, you can shoot clean product photos that rival images taken with a DSLR and studio lighting, at least for web-sized images.
 Customers are viewing your products on screens, not printing them on billboards.